justinton2020/parking/README.md

 It will state if Car is successfully parked or that Car is already parked or Gagare is full.

 - Same for checkout process.
+- Run a income report after each test file.